cyang23/scrappie/README.md

 ```

 ## Segmentation
-When calling from events, Scrappie relies on the segmentation already being present in the fast5 file
+When calling via events, Scrappie relies on the segmentation already being present in the fast5 file
 and does not do any processing itself.
 By default the segmentation is read from
 `/Analyses/Segmentation_XXX/Summary/segmentation` but other locations can be specified using the
 `--segmenation` option.